 The date palm, the national symbol of Israel and Saudi Arabia, requires very high temperatures to grow.
 The tree, nicknamed the “tree of life,” yields an abundant amount of beautiful dates that ripen at different times.
 Their deep, richly sweet flavor combined with their chewy texture make them ideal for various recipes.

 Dates are truly a nutritional powerhouse, packed with phytonutrients and essential vitamins and minerals.
 An excellent source of energy, dates are known for their ability to revitalize the body.

-There are numerous micronutrients found in dates, many of which are Foundation Supplements in the Save Our Bones Program.
+There are numerous micronutrients found in dates, many of which are Foundation Supplements in the Osteoporosis Reversal Program.
 They are rich in magnesium, copper, manganese, calcium, Vitamin K, zinc, and B vitamins including B6 and folate.
 They also contain high levels of potassium.
 In fact, just four dates provide as much potassium as two whole bananas.
 Fruit is not the first thing that comes to mind when suffering from anemia, but dates are also packed with iron.

 Believe it or not, dates are an excellent source of protein.
 They contain 23 different types amino acids, some of which are not present in the most popular fruits such as oranges, apples, and bananas.3

 Dates contain high levels of antioxidants and phytonutrients, although there is a reduction in antioxidants as the dates age.

 Even though dates contain a good amount of sugar by weight, studies have confirmed that this has no adverse effects on blood sugar or weight control.4 Further, the regular consumption of dates improved triglyceride levels and antioxidant stress levels.5